Best boy and girl wallets for kids to help them with managing their money, plus our system for handling our young child’s wallet.

 You can label the inside with your child’s name (if you choose), and there’s a black mesh area for their ID.

-There’s a zippered pouch for coins, AND a zippered area for cash (that helps with no losing it!).
-Also, there’s three slots for cards.
+There’s a zippered pouch for coins AND a zippered area for cash (that helps with no losing it!).
+Also, there are three slots for cards.
 This wallet also has an outside zippered compartment for easy access to something without having to open the whole wallet.